MediaMath/scala-json/docs/CONTRIBUTING.md

     git rebase -i upstream/develop
     git push -f origin mygithub-1234-1
     ```
-* When you solution is approved, please [squash](https://help.github.com/articles/about-git-rebase/) your commits
+* When you solution is approved, please [squash](https://help.github.com/articles/about-git-rebase/) your commits.

 Thanks for your contribution!

 #### After your pull request is merged
 After your pull request is merged, you can safely delete your branch and pull the changes
 from the main (upstream) repository.

 ## <a name="compat"></a> API Compatibility
 We follow the major version of the release to signify API compatibility.
 The `develop` branch is the staging area
 for the next API-compatible release.
 Any other changes that may break compatibility will need a pull request made
 to a specific development branch for that future major version.
 These semantics will need to be discussed in the issue